plunify/InTime/README.md

 # Run InTime in Tcl Mode
 This repository contains scripts used to run InTime in the tcl console or command line.

 Currently the scripts here caters for Vivado in both project and non-project modes.
 For non-project mode flow, you can only run this with a **DCP**, instead of a XPR.

+For InTime GUI, you can refer to this [video](https://www.youtube.com/watch?v=lQvY_XZ3R7w).
 For more information about InTime, please click [here](https://www.plunify.com/en/intime/)

 ## Requirements
 1. Latest version of InTime installed.